Get KDE Software on Your Linux Distro

 - Developer Stable edition contains builds from latest Git in stable branch including beta branches

 - KDE neon Docker Images can be used to test different versions on any distro

 Kubuntu provides stable KDE package releases in the Ubuntu archive.
 ISOs can be found on the download page.

-# sudo add-apt-repository ppa:kubuntu-ppa/beta && sudo apt full-upgrade -y
+# sudo add-apt-repository ppa:kubuntu-ppa/backports && sudo apt full-upgrade -y

 Mageia Cauldron is updated to new Qt, KDE Frameworks, Plasma Desktop and KDE Applications release almost as soon as they're released.

 OpenMandriva Cooker is updated to new Qt, KDE Frameworks, Plasma Desktop and KDE Applications releases as soon as they're released.

 The latest OpenMandriva release version gets backports of new KDE software after it has been tested in Cooker for a while, and is usually a few weeks behind Cooker in updating.